 Building self-esteem while changing your relationship with alcohol

 Shame And Intense Emotions Can Be Distracting

 Alcohol use disorder can also have a significant impact on loved ones, including our romantic relationships.
-Partners of people who drank excessively may have their own emotional reactions during the recovery journey, including feelings of resentment or anxiety.
+After experiencing their loved one’s past excessive alcohol use, partners of people in recovery may have their own emotional reactions during the recovery journey, including feelings of resentment or anxiety.
 They are also deserving of support, and time to heal.
 This might initially affect a couples’ sex life.
-Healing is possible with open communication, engagement with resources like support groups for people in recovery and friends and family, and a sense of mutual compassion.
+Healing is possible with open communication, engagement with resources like online alcohol support groups for people in recovery and friends and family, and a sense of mutual compassion.

 When you renegotiate your relationship with alcohol, many of the effects of long-term drinking can be reversed.
-Relationships can be mended, and self-esteem can be repaired.
+Relationships can be mended, physical sexual functioning can be fully restored, and self-esteem can be repaired.
 Your body has a miraculous capability to heal, and facing emotions head on makes you a stronger, more present person.
-Here at Monument, we provide a stigma-free alcohol treatment program and support every step of the way.
+Here at Monument, we provide a judgement and stigma-free alcohol treatment program and support every step of the way.
 Whatever the challenge, you are not alone.